encoding-ninja/per-title-analysis/README.md

 ## How does it work?
 You can configure a template encoding ladder with constraints (min/max bitrate) that will be respected for the output optimal ladder.
-You also have the control over analysis parameters (based on CRF Encoding).
+You also have the control over analysis parameters (based on CRF encoding or multiple bitrate encodings with video quality metric assessments).

+The CRF Analyzer
-The analyzer calculates an optimal bitrate for the higher profile.
+This analyzer calculates an optimal bitrate for the higher profile.
 Other profiles are declined top to bottom from the initial gap between each profiles of the template ladder.

+The Metric Analyzer
+This analyzer encodes multiple bitrates for each profile in the template ladder (from min to max, respecting a bitrate step defined by the user)
+It then calculates video quality metrics for each of these encodings (only ssim or psnr for now).
+The final optimized ladder will be constructed choosing for the best quality/bitrate ratio (similar to Netflix).

 ### The template encoding ladder
 It is composed of multiple encoding profile object.